 Constitutionally dedicated funding for Minnesota wildlife habitat and a declining moose population has increased interest and support for moose habitat enhancement and led to discussions among managers about where and how to fund habitat projects using timber management and prescribed fire (M. Johnson, Minnesota Deer Hunters Association, personal communication).
-As a result, tribal, state and federal moose managers have expressed interest in better understanding whether or not moose have responded positively to recent large wild and prescribed fires, and similarly, whether moose will respond positively to proposed timber management projects.
+As a result, natural resource managers have expressed interest in better understanding whether or not moose have responded positively to recent large wild and prescribed fires, and similarly, whether moose will respond positively to proposed timber management projects.
 Although moose habitat quality is not necessarily seen as responsible for the continuing decline in moose numbers, the Minnesota Moose Research and Management Plan recognizes that habitat management may have an important role to play in mitigating this decline (Minnesota Department of Natural Resources [DNR] 2011).

 Prior to 2012 the stratified random sampling design for the annual moose population survey precluded regular observations of large habitat changes.
 Survey plots were randomly selected from high, medium or low moose density areas, and many years might elapse before the same survey plot was flown again.
 This made it difficult to obtain local knowledge on how moose responded to a large habitat change and how that response changed over time.
 To help fill this knowledge gap, this habitat survey was initiated in January, 2012.
-The primary objectives of this survey are to detect moose response due to wildfire, prescribed (Rx) fire, and timber management activities and determine how that response changes over a long period of time.
-This information is intended to assist decision-making regarding where and how to prioritize funding and effort for moose habitat management, and provide more accurate and local information to managers and stakeholders about benefits to moose.
+The primary objectives of this survey are to detect a numeric moose response due to wildfire, prescribed (Rx) fire, and timber management activities and determine how that response changes over time.
+This information is intended to assist decision-making regarding how to better manage habitat for moose, how to prioritize funding for moose habitat management, and to provide more accurate and local information to managers and stakeholders on how habitat changes have impacted moose.